Dagim-Fikru/Project-Phase/README.md

 # Todo List

-This is a simple todo list app that allows you to add, delete and mark tasks as done.
+This is a simple todo list app that allows you to add, delete and edit tasks.

 ## Features